 After a few hours, the came back to the car to discover that someone had stolen their puppy.
 The leash and collar were still there, tied to the car.
 They searched all around the parking lot for the puppy.
 No luck.
 They did, however, find another scruffy looking dog wandering the lot with no collar.
 Instead of leaving with no pet, the decided to give the mutt a home.

 They brought it home and kept it in the house with them for a week.
 They then decided to take the dog to the vet to get his shots, etc. Upon examining the dog, the vet made two discoveries:

 - Their new pet was not a dog, but a large dock rat.

 - Their puppy was not missing, but had been eaten by the rat.

-Analysis: A variant of this legend long told in Europe is called "The Turkish Pet," a testament to the fact that no matter where in the world it may turn up, the story conveys a xenophobic message: beware of foreign lands and all the strange and scary things that come from them.
+Analysis: A variant of this legend long told in Europe is called "The Turkish Pet" — proof that no matter where in the world it may turn up, the story conveys a xenophobic message: beware of foreign lands and all the strange and scary things that come from them.

-Death is a frequent motif in tellings of this legend the misidentified "dog" either kills another family pet, for example, is found to be dying from some unpleasant disease, or ends up drowning in the toilet.
+Another frequent motif in tellings of this legend is death — the misidentified "dog" either kills another family pet after it's brought home, for example, or is found to be dying from some unpleasant disease, or ends up drowning in the toilet.

 See also: "The Exploding Cactus," another xenophobia-tainted urban legend.